Table of contents

 Every year at Givebutter, we go all out for Giving Tuesday because it's a day that truly brings out the changemaker in everyone.
 As the holiday season approaches, we gear up to champion the inspiring causes that put to use Givebutter's free, state-of-the-art fundraising tools to reach their Giving Tuesday goals.

 Givebutter provides all the tools and resources you need to raise more and unleash maximum generosity on Giving Tuesday.
-Givebutter will also be giving away $50K in donations to Giving Tuesday campaigns churning out change like no other.
+Givebutter will also be donating $35K to select Giving Tuesday campaigns churning out change like no other.

 Ready to make your Giving Tuesday campaign butter then ever?
 Create your free account on Givebutter today!
 We can't wait to see how you rally support for your good cause on Giving Tuesday and beyond.